Python API¶

 This library contains various keywords that have an optional

-, argument, uses a timeout to define how long asynchronous JavaScript can run.The default timeout these keywords use can be set globally either by using the Set Selenium Timeout keyword or with the
+timeoutargument that specifies how long these keywords should wait for certain events or actions.
+These keywords include, for example,Wait ...keywords and keywords related to alerts.
+Additionally Execute Async Javascript.
+Although it does not havetimeout, argument, uses a timeout to define how long asynchronous JavaScript can run.The default timeout these keywords use can be set globally either by using the Set Selenium Timeout keyword or with the

-argument when importing the library.
+timeoutargument when importing the library.
 See time format below for supported timeout syntax.== Implicit wait ==

 Implicit wait specifies the maximum time how long Selenium waits when searching for elements.
 It can be set by using the Set Selenium Implicit Wait keyword or with the

-argument when importing the library.
+implicit_waitargument when importing the library.
 See [https://www.seleniumhq.org/docs/04_webdriver_advanced.jsp|Selenium documentation] for more information about this functionality.See time format below for supported syntax.

 == Selenium speed ==